Inflation, interest rates and your pocketbook

 At the onset of the pandemic, the US Government and the Federal Reserve took aggressive action to help support the US economy as it went into a self-imposed shutdown.
-With entire sectors of the economy in free fall and millions of jobs lost in a matter of weeks, Congress passed the SECURE Act which provided the public with stimulus checks, and the federal funds rate was lowered to nearly zero.
+With entire sectors of the economy in free fall and millions of jobs lost in a matter of weeks, Congress passed the Cares Act which provided the public with stimulus checks, and the federal funds rate was lowered to nearly zero.
 The goal of implementing these policies was to flood the economy with dollars to help stave off even more instability and unemployment until the virus could be contained.

 The impact of rising inflation

 Inflation is a measure of the rate of increase of prices for goods and services in an economy, which has popularly been measured by the Consumer Price Index “CPI.”
 In any growing economy, there is a natural and healthy level of inflation.
 The primary effect of increased levels of inflation to consumers is an erosion of purchasing power, with the value of a dollar being worth less than before.
 Savings, wages, and fixed income streams can all become devalued which can lead to a desire to move up scheduled expenses in order to get ahead of upcoming inflation.
 This adds fuel to the inflation cycle, progressively ratcheting it up to unhealthy levels.